-The quality of our faculty, internship programs and the range of our undergraduate and graduate programs make Dominican College one of the area’s best places to finish your degree.
-A low student/faculty ratio and individual student advisement ensure that you receive personal attention and an educational experience that prepares you for your career choice.
+The quality of our faculty, internship programs, and the range of our undergraduate and graduate programs make Dominican College one of the area’s best places to finish your degree.
+A low student to faculty ratio and individual student advisement ensure that you receive personal attention and an educational experience that prepares you for your career choice.

 - A maximum of 70 credits will be accepted from a two-year school and a maximum of 90 credits will be accepted from a four-year institution.
 A minimum of 30 credits must be completed at Dominican College in order for a degree to be awarded.
 See our Articulation Agreements to learn more.

 Scholarships and Financial Aid

 - A wide range of financial aid programs from federal and state funds are available.
 In addition, Dominican College has an extensive Transfer Scholarship Program for full-time day students based on gpa.
 These scholarships are awarded at the time of initial admission to the College.
 To determine your eligibility for a scholarship, e-mail firstname.lastname@example.org, include your cumulative college gpa and indicate whether you will live on campus or at home.

 - Athletic scholarships and grants based on financial need are also available.

 Tuition Deferment Policy

 - Students whose employers will reimburse all or part of their tuition may ask the College to defer that portion of their tuition bill until the term is completed.

 A course is evaluated for suitability for transfer credits based on the

 - The course was completed at an accredited two-year or four-year institution (list available in the Office of the Academic Dean and the Office of Admissions)